Shepphard/TheUnnamedProject/readme.md

-This is the readme for our game!
+This is the readme for "Imagine, Kids...."

+The first Demo Level is available!
+Yay!

 by
-Philippe Kayser
-Vivien Baguio
+Vivi, Änni, Maria, Julian and Philippe